Gurjotsofficial/CodeHive/README.md

-# 🚀 CodeHive – Collaborative Code Editor
+# 🚀 CodeHive – Collaborative Coding Platform

 CodeHive is a real-time collaborative code editor that allows multiple users to work together on code seamlessly.
 It is designed to provide a smooth coding experience with live synchronization, workspace management, and user-based interactions.